appcircleio/appcircle-docusaurus/docs/marketplace/jenkins/enterprise-store/index.md

 ### Configure Plugin

-After adding the plugin into your build steps make sure you fulfill required inputs.
+After adding the plugin to your build steps, ensure that you provide all required inputs.
-Also, do not forget to add the plugin after your build steps.
-Because you will be asked to provide the build path.
+Additionally, remember to place the plugin after your build steps as you will need to specify the build path later on.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sp-158-store-configure_pannel.png' />